tobysmith568/repository-standards/README.md

 - This file should be based on the `package.json` file in the assets directory of this repository.
   - npm packages must set `private` to `false`.

+### .npmrc

+- Node.JS projects should have a `.npmrc` file.
+- This file should be based on the `.npmrc` file in the assets directory of this repository.

 ### .renovaterc.json

 - Each repository must have a `.renovaterc.json` file in the root directory.